top of page

 Cochiti Pueblo, New Mexico

 Keres language program for primary and elementary students.
-To strengthen, maintain and revitalize the heritage language of Keres.

 Native Strength Revolution